hmrc/home-office-immigration-status-stubs/README.md

 ## Service URLs
 ### Search by NINO

-Staging: https://admin.staging.tax.service.gov.uk/check-immigration-status/search-by-nino (Uses agents-external-stubs-frontend to login)
+Local: http://localhost:10210/check-immigration-status/search-by-nino (Uses agents-external-stubs-frontend to login)

 ### Search by passport or ID card
-Staging: https://admin.staging.tax.service.gov.uk/check-immigration-status/search-by-passport (Uses agents-external-stubs-frontend to login)
+Local: http://localhost:10210/check-immigration-status/search-by-passport (Uses agents-external-stubs-frontend to login)
 ## Endpoints
 The use of this functionality differs slightly between the NINO search and the document search endpoints.